emscripten-core/emscripten/site/source/docs/api_reference/preamble.js.rst

 Type accessors for Typed Arrays Mode 2
 ==========================================

-When using *Typed Arrays Mode 2* a type array buffer is used to represent memory, with different views into it giving access to the different types.
+When using :ref:`typed-arrays-mode-2` a type array buffer is used to represent memory, with different views into it giving access to the different types.
 The views for accessing different types of memory are listed below.

 ..
 COMMENT (not rendered): **HamishW** Link to TO TYPED ARRAYS MODE2 DOCUMENTATION when this is ported

 .. js:data:: HEAP8

 	View for 8-bit signed memory.
-This is a view into the type array buffer used to represent memory in Typed Arrays Mode 2.

 .. js:data:: HEAP16

 	View for 16-bit signed memory.
-This is a view into the type array buffer used to represent memory in Typed Arrays Mode 2.

 .. js:data:: HEAP32

 	View for 32-bit signed memory.
-This is a view into the type array buffer used to represent memory in Typed Arrays Mode 2.

 .. js:data:: HEAPU8

 	View for 32-bit unsigned memory.
-This is a view into the type array buffer used to represent memory in Typed Arrays Mode 2.

 .. js:data:: HEAPU8

 	View for 32-bit unsigned memory.
-This is a view into the type array buffer used to represent memory in Typed Arrays Mode 2.

 .. js:data:: HEAPU16

 	View for 16-bit unsigned memory.
-This is a view into the type array buffer used to represent memory in Typed Arrays Mode 2.

 .. js:data:: HEAPU32

 	View for 32-bit unsigned memory.
-This is a view into the type array buffer used to represent memory in Typed Arrays Mode 2.

 .. js:data:: HEAPF32

 	View for 32-bit float memory.
-This is a view into the type array buffer used to represent memory in Typed Arrays Mode 2.

 .. js:data:: HEAPF64

 	View for 64-bit float memory.
-This is a view into the type array buffer used to represent memory in Typed Arrays Mode 2.